rajrajeshwergupta/Ogmen_assignment/bot_world/README.md

 ## Bot_description
-Conatains bot description urdf and required launch files.
+This package contain custom gazebo world and launch file.

 ## Package Structure

 ```
-ros_bot_description/
+ros_nav2_assignment/
+├── bot_description/
-├── launch/            # Conatains Launch file for rviz, spwaner in gazebo and teleop using Keyboard
+│   ├── launch/            # Conatains Launch file for rviz, spwaner in gazebo and teleop using Keyboard
-└── urdf/              # URDF files for bot
+│   └── urdf/              # URDF files for bot
 └── README.md              # Instructions for the package
 ```